Librarika/manual/docs/member-area.md

 To view your history of bookings, please follow the below steps:

 * You have to login first.
-* Click on `My Account` section from the main menu.
+* Click on `My Account` section from the Main Menu.

     ![Member area main menu](img/member-area-main-menu.png)